KaifHalak/KitaHack-Final-Submission-Final/README.md

 ## 🏆 Project Overview

 Vision Assist is an innovative mobile application that leverages cutting-edge AI technologies to provide real-time environmental awareness and navigation assistance for visually impaired individuals.
-By combining YOLOv8 object detection, Google Maps navigation, and Gemini AI's natural language capabilities, we've created a comprehensive solution that enhances independence and safety.
+By combining Google Mediapipe object detection, Google Maps navigation, and Gemini AI's natural language capabilities, we've created a comprehensive solution that enhances independence and safety.

 ### Key Features